 The Yield-Price Trade-Off Is Steepest at the Top of the Market

 Gross yield and price move in opposite directions across Palm Beach County, and the gap is severe.
-An investor buying at $465,000 in Boynton Beach (33472) is committing roughly two-thirds of the capital required for a median-priced home at $689,950, and a small fraction of the range ceiling of $14,900,000 on Palm Beach island.
+An investor buying at about $465,000 in Boynton Beach (33472) is committing roughly two-thirds of the capital required for a median-priced home at about $628,000, and a small fraction of the range ceiling of about $14.9m on Palm Beach island.
 That lower capital base means a vacancy month, a bad tenant, or a surprise repair represents a smaller percentage of the investment, which is a real risk advantage that the yield number alone does not capture.

 Premium suburbs yield less because buyers there are not buying income; they are buying amenity, school access, waterfront frontage, and the expectation of capital appreciation.
 Rents cap out at what tenants can pay, but prices can keep climbing on the strength of demand from cash buyers and second-home owners.
 That is why a 3-bed house can trade for over $14 million in parts of Palm Beach County while the rent a tenant would actually pay barely moves the yield needle.